-Ryan Denton founded Christ in the Wild Ministries in 2016 while serving as a Pastor in Navajo Nation, NM.
+Ryan Denton founded Christ in the Wild Gospel Society in 2016 while serving as a Pastor in Navajo Nation, NM.
 Since then he has been engaged in gospel proclamation in the "wild" on a daily basis.

-Jesus Christ saved Ryan at age 22.
+The LORD saved Ryan at age 22.
 Until then he'd been living with a woman out of wedlock.
 He was using whiskey and marijuana regularly.
 His cussing would’ve humbled any sailor.
 He’d spent time in jail for physically assaulting a police officer.
+He was a regular at parties and poker games.
 But then a friend died.
 The Lord used DEATH to show Ryan that he too was mortal.
 Ryan realized his bones would one day be plunged into the earth, regardless of what he accomplished in this life.
 He realized how vain it was to trust in his own strength, "whose breath is in his nostrils."
+He realized life truly is "vanity of vanities, all is vanity."
 God started giving him a hunger for the things of Him.
 Ryan moved out of his girlfriend’s house.
 He stopped partying.
 He began to read the Word of God.
 One night Ryan took a walk in rural New Mexico and looked at the stars and saw that "the heavens declare the glory of God, and the sky proclaims his handiwork.
 Day to day pours out speech, and night to night reveals knowledge."
 The scales fell out of his eyes.
 The majesty of God pummeled him.
-The beauty of Christ’s death and resurrection clenched him.
-The Holy Spirit sealed him.
-The Love of God had been shed abroad in his heart.
-Christ's presence became warmer and more tangible than any drug or woman he’d ever known.
+The beauty of Christ’s death and resurrection enflamed him.
+The Holy Spirit sealed him, the Love of God having been shed abroad in his heart.
+Christ's presence and reality became warmer and more tangible than any drug or woman he’d ever known.

 When I look at your heavens, the work of your fingers,